emecell/training/frontend/HTML.md

 </html>
 ````

-You might be wondering what in blazes "valid HTML5" is, and why you should care.
+You might be wondering what "valid HTML5" is, and why you should care.
 Valid markup is going to be correctly understood by a browser, by a search engine bot like Google, or by a screenreader.
 If you want your content to get parsed correctly, in any context, you ought to be writing valid HTML.
 Thankfully, HTML is reasonably simple.

 ## The basics!